vmware/vic/tests/test-cases/Group1-Docker-Commands/1-21-Docker-Volume-LS.md

 * Step 10 should result in only danglingVol being listed
 * Step 11 should result in danglingVol and testVol being listed
 * Step 12 should result in no volumes being listed
+* Step 14 should result in only labelVol being listed
-* Step 13 should result in only danglingVol being listed
+* Step 15 should result in only danglingVol being listed
-* Step 14 should result in no volumes being listed
+* Step 16 should result in no volumes being listed

 #Possible Problems:
 * VIC requires you to specify storage on creation of the VCH that volumes can be created from, so when installing the VCH make sure to specify this parameter: --volume-store=